coocos/catastrophe/README.md

 ## Motivation

-The Finnish rescue services provide an [RSS feed](http://www.peto-media.fi/tiedotteet/rss.xml) but there is no simple event-driven API which yields JSON.
+The Finnish rescue services provide an [RSS feed](http://www.peto-media.fi/tiedotteet/rss.xml) but there is no simple event-driven API which yields JSON as events happen.
 Well, now there is!
 Catastrophe periodically polls the feed and publishes all new events as JSON to all connected WebSocket clients.
+Additionally this project allowed me to try out Go and GitHub actions.